Caring for Someone With Mesothelioma

 Respite Care

-Respite care provides short-term, temporary relief for caregivers.
+Respite care provides short-term, temporary relief for mesothelioma caregivers.
 During a set period of time, a medical professional can care for your loved one and make sure their needs are met.

 This gives you a much-needed break to manage work, family, and household commitments — or simply relax and recharge.